matmutant/Dell_RE_7230-UserConfig/README.md

 # Dell_RE_7230-UserConfig
 The following is my own Windows11 UserConfig on a Dell Rugged Extreme 7230
+> [!CAUTION]
+> The following shall be followed carefully as it is nothing but an end-user notepad listing things that worked (or didn't) at some point of time

 ## Hardware
 ### Dell Rugged Extreme 7230